danfuzz/samizdat/doc/language-guide/08-parsing.md

 The following list of parser forms.
 With respect to the expression forms, they are is in precedence, from loosest to tightest.

-#### Parsing functions
+#### Parser values

-Parsing functions are written as a single parsing expression inside "parsing braces" `{: ... :}`.
-Just as regular braces enclose an anonymous function / closure, parsing braces enclose an anonymous parsing function / closure.
+Parser values (hereafter just "parsers") are written as a single parsing expression inside "parser braces" `{: ... :}`.
+Just as regular braces enclose an anonymous function / closure, parser braces enclose an anonymous parser.

-The result of calling a parsing function is the same as the result of the expression it contains.
+The result of calling a parser's `parse` method is the same as the result of the expression it contains.

+The `parse` method takes two fixed arguments, a promise to hold the result of parsing and a generator used to produce input to parse.
+In addition the method should accept a set of additional arguments representing the items that have already been parsed (in the context of where the parser is called). **Note:** These details are only important if you are writing your own parser "manually."
+When using parser syntax, the language automatically generates parser values that abide by the expected contract.

+The easiest (and most typical) way of calling a parser from non-parser code is to use the utility function `Peg::apply(parser, input)`.
+This takes a `parser` value and an `input` generator, and returns either the value successfully parsed by the parser or void if parsing was unsuccessful.
+See the `Peg` library section for more details.

 #### Matching one of multiple alternates